 - Supporting CPT® codes: All new codes to be considered must be supported by a valid CPT® code or range of codes.

-- Please note that if a range of codes are supporting the submission and accepted for introduction to the MDCM, the full range of codes will be added to the MDCM and not just one or two codes.
+Please note that if a range of codes are supporting the submission and accepted for introduction to the MDCM, the full range of codes will be added to the MDCM and not just one or two codes from that range.

 - No CPT® codes available: If CPT® codes are not available, full motivation must be supplied including:

 - An adequate definition or description of the nature, extent and need for the procedure/service or "medical necessity";